GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

 World markets performancehttps://tmsnrt.rs/37RShMa

-(Reporting by Herbert Lash, additional reporting by Stephanie Kelly in New York, editing by Chris Reese and Nick Zieminski)
+(Reporting by Herbert Lash; additional reporting by Stephanie Kelly in New York, editing by Chris Reese, Nick Zieminski and Jonathan Oatis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))